Adrenal Insufficiency Panel- Basic

 What is Adrenal Corticotropic Hormone (ACTH)?

-Adrenocorticotropic hormone is a hormone secreted in the anterior (front) pituitary gland in your brain.
+Adrenocorticotropic hormone is produced in the front part of the pituitary gland in your brain.

-• Influences how the body uses carbs, proteins, and fats
+• It affects how the body uses carbs, proteins, and fats.

 What is the ACTH Test?